bobbyiliev/101-linux-commands-ebook/ebook/en/content/018-the-free-command.md

 --- Output the memory usage - available and used, as well as swap

 **Details:**
---- Outputted values are not human-readable (are in bytes)
+--- The values are shown in kibibytes by default.

 **Command:**
 ```